dstroppa/queue-processing-cdk/README.md

   // Using inline code as a workaround as local assets are not supported yet, see https://github.com/aws/aws-cdk/issues/1312
   //code: lambda.Code.asset("../src/handlers"),
   code: lambda.Code.inline(this.localAsset(path.join(__dirname, "../../src/handlers/sqs-payload-logger.js"))),
-  timeout: cdk.Duration.seconds(25) //Chosen to be less than the default SQS Visibility Timeout of 30 seconds
+  timeout: cdk.Duration.seconds(25), //Chosen to be less than the default SQS Visibility Timeout of 30 seconds
+  events: [
+    new event.SqsEventSource(queue)
+  ],
   deadLetterQueue: dlq
 });
-// Add event source
-new Rule(this, 'SimpleCWEEvent', {
- schedule: Schedule.expression('cron(0 * * * ? *)'),
- targets: [new LambdaFunction(scheduledEventLoggerFunction)],
-});
-// Give Read Permissions to the SQS queue queue.grantConsumeMessages(sqsPayloadLoggerFunction);
-// Add event source
-sqsPayloadLoggerFunction.addEventSource(new event.SqsEventSource(queue));
-// Give permissions to send messages to the DLQ dlq.grantSendMessages(sqsPayloadLoggerFunction);
 ```

 Commit and push the change.
 When the deployment completes, view the function in the console to see the updated configuration that specifies the dead-letter queue.